aquarion-ai/aquarion-docs/docs/system_architectures.md

 ## Desktop Application

 All of the above variants assume a client <-> server architecture.
-But Aquarion could be scaled down to a single, all-in-one desktop application as well.
+But Aquarion AI could be scaled down to a single, all-in-one desktop application as well.

 ### Diagram 8: Desktop Application Variant A